Swedish Meatballs

 Instructions

-- In a large bowl combine ground beef and pork; mix with your fingers, breaking up any lumps.
+- In a large bowl combine ground beef and pork; mix with your hands, breaking up any lumps.
 Mix in all the other meatball ingredients (except the olive oil) until combined.

-- Using a cookie scoop or your hands, shape the mixture into 1½-inch balls.
-(Place on a clean platter, cover and refrigerate for about 30 minutes, if possible—this helps them retain their round shape when cooking.)
+- Using a cookie scoop or your hands, shape the mixture into 1ยฝ-inch balls, kneading a few times to ensure they don't crumble.
+(Place on a clean platter, cover and refrigerate for about 30 minutes, if possibleโthis helps them retain their round shape when cooking.)

-- Add the butter to the skillet and once melted, whisk in the flour; stir to combine and cook stirring constantly for about 1 minute until no lumps remain and flour just begins to brown.
+- Add the butter to the skillet and once melted, whisk in the flour; stir to combine and cook stirring constantly for about 1 minute until no white patches of flour remain and just begins to brown.

-- Slowly whisk in the beef broth and then the heavy cream.
-Whisk in the soy sauce and mustard; bring to a simmer, then turn down the heat to a gentle simmer and let the sauce thicken, stirring constantly, 1 to 2 minutes.
+- Slowly whisk in the beef broth and then the heavy cream, stirring the entire time until lump-free.
+Whisk in the soy sauce and mustard; turn down the heat to a gentle simmer and let the sauce thicken, stirring constantly, 1 to 2 minutes.
 Season with salt and pepper to taste.

 - Serve over cooked egg noodles with a sprinkle of parsley.